openGemini/openGemini.github.io/src/guide/geminiql/sql_syntax/DML/order_by.md

 # ORDER BY

-openGemini 默认按递增的时间顺序返回结果。第一个返回的数据点，其时间戳是最早的，而最后一个返回的数据点，其时间戳是最新的。`ORDER BY time DESC`将默认的时间顺序调转，使得openGemini首先返回有最新时间戳的数据点，也就是说，按递减的时间顺序返回结果。
+openGemini returns results in incremental chronological order by default.
+The first data point returned has the earliest timestamp, while the last data point returned has the most recent timestamp. `ORDER BY time DESC` reverses the default chronological order so that openGemini returns the data point with the most recent timestamp first, i.e., returns results in decreasing chronological order.

-`ORDER BY` 子句仅支持对time排序。
+The `ORDER BY` clause only supports sorting on time.

-## 语法
+## Syntax

 ```sql
 SELECT COLUMN_CLAUSES FROM_CLAUSE [WHERE_CLAUSE] [GROUP_BY_CLAUSE] ORDER BY time [ASC|DESC]
 ```

-## 例子
+## Examples

-### 首先返回最新的点
+### First return the latest point

 ```sql
 >>> SELECT "water_level","location" FROM "h2o_feet" WHERE time >= '2019-08-18T00:00:00Z' AND time <= '2019-08-18T00:30:00Z' ORDER BY time DESC